saheelwagh/refactored-life/content/posts/intro/index.md

 I shall unravel the journey along this blog through my rustic writing.
 My original plan was to generate a proper content strategy, come up with enticing teasers and then publish this post containing those teasers.
 That is not how life works.
 Mike Tyson articulated it better than anyone : Everybody has a plan until they get punched in the mouth.
 ### The most insightful book I've read :

-One of my all-time favourite books: How to fail at almost everything and still win big is penned by Scott Adams, the creator of a popular comic strip 'Dilbert'.
+One of my all-time favourite books: 'How to Fail at Almost Everything and Still Win Big' is penned by Scott Adams, the creator of a popular comic strip 'Dilbert'.
 In the book Scott lays out a model of success by reverse engineering his life.

 #### Sucees Model